levizacker/GeminiLZ/README.md

-# Gemini LZ
+# Gemion

-Simple Gemini client for Android 8+ devices based on WebView.
+simple Gemini client for Android 8+ devices, based on WebView.

 ---